Org For The Sec And Acc Nyt

 Overstating Direct Cause and Effect

 It is also misleading to claim that an OECD recommendation directly causes a specific SEC action.
-Worth adding: regulatory change is usually the result of many overlapping forces, including investor pressure, corporate lobbying, technological change, financial crises, academic research, and political priorities.
-The OECD may provide intellectual and institutional support, but it is rarely the sole driver of policy And that's really what it comes down to.
-Practical, not theoretical..
+Consider this: regulatory change is usually the result of many overlapping forces, including investor pressure, corporate lobbying, technological change, financial crises, academic research, and political priorities.
+The OECD may provide intellectual and institutional support, but it is rarely the sole driver of policy Worth knowing..

 Practical Implications